NickWaterton/Roomba980-Python/README.md

 To copy the last command example.

 ### Web Interface
 The web interface can be used for debugging.
-You can watch values like as roomba runs, or is simulated.
+You can watch value update as roomba runs, or is simulated.
 You can interactively change the size/rotation of the map, to get the values correct for your floor plan.

 It is available on `http://Your_Server_IP:webport/map/map.html` Each roomba would have it's own webport, which you specify at startup.
-See REST Interface for details.
+See [REST Interface](#rest-interface) for details.

 The Web interface looks like this:

 ![iRobot Roomba Web Interface](/roomba/res/web_interface.png) If you restart the server, you need to refresh/reload the web page.